 “We will be making hot cocoa to distribute at makeshift shelters in Limonade and will use this new tool to make more hot cocoa to sell locally.
 This is not relief, but development and empowerment.”
 Gabrielle Vincent, Sonje Ayiti, Haiti

 "This grinder has allowed the women to be employed.
 It has given them the opportunity — for most of them, the first opportunity in their lives—to earn money and to have some income to put towards their family's needs." – Roger Kemerait, University of Georgia Guyana Peanut Project, Guyana

-Community sponsorships cover CTI's work that supports tools, training, follow-up, manufacturing, and oversight for all of our programs in Africa.
-It also supports the administrative overhead required to advance this work.
+Donated funds cover CTI's work that supports tools, training, follow-up, manufacturing, and oversight for all of our programs in Africa.
+Donations also support the administrative overhead required to advance this work.

 We have the tools to help everyone rise above poverty.
 Let’s grind out hunger today.